 Unlike actual Christmas presents, Balikbayan boxes are full of everyday household items such as tinned goods, sweets, school supplies, clothing and pretty much anything you can think of.

 Why Filipinos love balikbayan boxes?

-There are over sever million balikbayan boxes arriving to the Philippines each year!
+There are over seven million balikbayan boxes arriving in the Philippines each year!

 Each box is prepared well in advance and contains items picked with love.
 It's a way that Filipinos living and working abroad can return home – at least in their heart.
 In translation, balikbayan means 'return to country' in Tagalog.

 We asked our colleagues in the Philippines just what balikbayan boxes truly mean for them.

 "It's not about the value of the stuff in the box; what matters is that we feel like our loved ones abroad care and think about us.
 It's the thought behind it that means the most.”

 - Ruby Anlocotan, a Customer Service Team Manager

 "It’s an amazing reminder that hard work pays off in the end and that your family is always a priority – regardless of how far away they are.”